Crystal Peaks Data Centers

 That includes sites positioned for server colocation hosting, disaster recovery colocation, and pricing models that reflect real infrastructure costs and not oversubscribed square footage.

-Data center colocation facilities are no longer placed for geographic symmetry, they’re shaped by power corridors and logistics integration.
+Data center colocation facilities are no longer placed for geographic symmetry.
+They are shaped by power corridors and logistics integration.

 Crystal Peaks Data Centers is not guessing.
-It’s mapping.
+It is mapping.
 And every site is planned against a set of criteria shaped by real-world timelines and institutional input.

 Who is funding data center expansion in 2025?